SUPPORT CENTER

 • Pathways

 With Stackle’s mapping feature, any packages or pathways embedded in a Learning Management System are linked to their respective cohorts, ensuring a well-organized and efficient learning experience that requires no intervention on the part of an author.
-Embed codes and links continue to work and changes that are made to one cohort don’t affect the experience of the others.
+Embed codes and links continue to work and changes that are made to one Cohort don’t affect the experience of the others.

 Where do Cohorts fit in Stackle? #